Kinuthiadaniel/code-challenge1/README.md

 ## Description
 They are scripts that solve code challenge 1.
+solution-1: the function grades a score based on specific ranges
+solution-2: the program takes in speed as input and awards speed points
+solution-3: implements a program which calculates net pay with benefits and basic pays as input

 ## Installation
 You use git clone to be able to download the documents in the GitHub